nimbix/jardoc/docs/apps_tutorial.md

 RUN mkdir -p /etc/NAE && touch /etc/NAE/AppDef.json
 ```

-Then, our NAE/AppDef.json file will be the following (the long text is a base64 encoded png icon for openssh logo):
+Then, the NAE/AppDef.json file will be as follows (the long text is a base64 encoded png icon for openssh logo):

 ```json
 {